 '''

-head(births)

-Now try

 births[1,"bweight"]

 '''

 This will list the value taken by the first subject for the bweight variable.
+Alternatively births[1,2]

-Alternatively will list the value taken by the first subject for the second variable (which is bweight).
-Similarly will list the value taken by the second subject for bweight, and so on.
-To list the data for the first 10 subject for the bweight variable, try
+will list the value taken by the first subject for the second variable (which is bweight).
+Similarly births[2,"bweight"]

+will list the value taken by the second subject for bweight, and so on.
+To list the data for the first 10 subject for the bweight variable, try births[1:10, "bweight"]